ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 3 Report.md

     - Colour: The colors are the same as above, following the Gestalt Principle of similarity.

 - Interactions:
-    - A brush can be used in both the multi-bar and dot-plot; the multi-bar plot is linked with a *brush* that corresponds to the dotplot below.
+    - Same as above: a brush can be used to highlight certain groups or ranges within the plot.
-    - Using the brush, we can interactively view the plots by splitting based on self-report score.
-    - Showing only range may help focus the viewer on patterns within a smaller frame, allowing for better effectiveness.

-Using the dot-plot, we can easily see the **anomolies** of self-reported mental health: we can see that `3.5` was a self-reported score for some people with anxiety and insomnia.
+Using the dot-plot, we can easily see the *anomalies* of self-reported mental health: we can see that `3.5` was a self-reported score for some people with anxiety and insomnia.

 #### *Critique of view*:
 The combination of a bar chart (top) and a bubble chart (bottom) provides two perspectives on the same data, which can be helpful for interpretation.
-Use of the different colors shows effective distinction across visualizations,.
+Use of the different colors shows effective distinction across visualizations.
 Bar height to show count of records, on a common axis, is regarded as the most effective and expressive; use of circle area to show Count of Records is regarded as less effective, but when placed in a line and separated by color, can be useful for filtering and comparing with the barplot above.
-When using only the multibar plot, is difficult to see the Counts of infrequent responses, but the dotplot makes it easier to see these anomalies.
+When using only the multi-bar plot, is difficult to see the Counts of infrequent responses, but the dotplot makes it easier to see these anomalies.

 #### **Can we group individuals into clusters based on their age and mental health scores?** BPM and mental health scores?